koalalorenzo/blog/content/posts/202006-ipfs-orbitdb-likes.md

 There are a lot of thing sto consider.
 The _like button_ is just an example and this conclusion might is based on a side-project that lasted merely 3 months.

-So far what we conclude is that implementing a decentralised app (dApps) just with IPFS and OrbitDB but without using a blockchain is not enough! _Why?_
+So far what we conclude is that implementing a decentralized app (dApps) just with IPFS and OrbitDB but without using a blockchain is not enough! _Why?_
 In the current setup anybody could can create a simple script to sends likes on pages.
 Using Ethereum would force users to pay a small fee but will reduce